otologie/SakuraMacro/README.md

 Sakura Editor's Macro.

-## ShiftChordsKey.js
+## ShiftChordNames.js

-Shift the interval of selected chords key.
+Shift the musical key of selected chords.

-## Calculator.js
+## LineCalculator.js

-Line Calculator.
+One line calculator as JavaScript do.